deterministic state machines pay for themselves

 updated Jun 11, 2026

-The riichi game engine is one GameState value and pure (state) → state functions — no mutation, no hidden globals.
+The riichi game engine is one GameState value and pure (state) → state functions.
+No mutation, no globals.
 It felt like over-discipline at first.
-It paid for itself three times over.

-Testing: a pure function tests with no framework and no DOM — exactly what a rules engine with hundreds of edge cases needs.
-Concurrency: AI turns interleave asynchronously, and with no in-place mutation a value captured earlier can’t change under you.
-And the one I didn’t see coming — everything downstream came for free.
-Because the engine is deterministic, a game saves as a tiny seed-plus-inputs tape that re-derives byte-for-byte.
-From that same substrate I got replay, export to a standard log format, and tile-level post-game review — none of which I designed up front.
+It paid off three ways.
+Pure functions test with no framework and no DOM, which is what a rules engine with hundreds of edge cases needs.
+AI turns interleave asynchronously, and without mutation a value captured earlier can’t change under you.
+And the one I didn’t plan for: a deterministic engine means a game saves as a tiny seed-plus-inputs tape that replays byte-for-byte.
+Replay, export to a standard log format, and tile-level post-game review all fell out of that, none of them designed up front.

-Determinism isn’t a constraint you pay for; it’s a substrate you build on.
-Make the core a pure state machine, and the features you haven’t thought of yet get easier.
+Make the core a pure state machine and the features you haven’t thought of yet get easier.

 the hub · warm terminal